How To Save on Movers and Avoid Scams

 We turned to our friends at Consumers’ Checkbook for tips on how to shop for movers you can trust, so you can get a great deal and protect your stuff.

-If your household is moving this summer and you have more stuff than your friends will help you with in exchange for pizza, you'll want to book a reputable moving company — and the sooner the better.
-The good ones are very busy for the foreseeable future, and there are plenty of bad actors to avoid.
+If your household is moving and you have more stuff than your friends will help you with in exchange for pizza, you'll want to book a reputable moving company — and the sooner the better.
+The good ones tend to be busy, and there are plenty of bad actors to avoid.

 Here are some tips to help you get a good deal and protect your property.